Bab al-Sheikh

-Bab al-Sheikh (بَاب ٱلشَّيْخ) is an old neighborhood in the Rusafa side of Baghdad, Iraq.
-It is notable for being the location of the mausoleum of Sufi Sheikh Abd al-Qadir al-Gilani, founder of the Qadiriyya Order.
-The area is located in Bab al-Sharqi and next to al-Khilani Square.
+Bab al-Sheikh (بَاب ٱلشَّيْخ) is an old historical large neighborhood in the Rusafa side of Baghdad, Iraq.
+It is notable for being the location of the Hadhrat al-Qadiriyya which contains the tomb of Sufi Sheikh Abd al-Qadir al-Gilani, founder of the Qadiriyya Order.
+The area is contains many Sufi monasteries, tombs, smaller neighborhoods, and mosques.

+Bab al-Sheikh is located southeast of the Rusafa side of Baghdad, and has historically been a significant site for religious, community, and cultural activity.
+Due to this, the area gained a reputation for having a collective cultural memory, as well as being the center of the Sufi Qadiriyya Order that spread in the Islamic world as far back as the Abbasid Caliphate.

 History

 Background

-Arabic Calligraphy of Abd al-Qadir al-Gilani's name, whom the area is named after.

-The name “Bab al-Sheikh” translates to “The Gate of the Sheikh” and is a reference to the Sufi Sheikh Abd al-Qadir al-Gilani who is buried in a tomb in the same mosque in the area that also bears his name.
+The Arabic name Bab al-Sheikh translates to “The Gate of the Sheikh” and is a reference to the Sufi Sheikh Abd al-Qadir al-Gilani who is buried in a tomb in the same mosque in the area that also bears his name.
+The area was originally named Bab al-Azj prior to al-Gilani's arrival.

 Abd al-Qadir al-Gilani was a respected Sufi Theologian and mystic who founded the Sufi Qadiriyya Order and a madrasa dedicated to it that bears its name where al-Gilani and his family lived in until his death in 1166 where he was buried in it.
-His order flourished and survived the Mongol destruction of Baghdad.
+His order flourished and survived the 1258 Mongol destruction of Baghdad.
 However, when Iranian Safavid Shah Isma'il I conquered Baghdad, he destroyed the shrine.
-In 1534 Baghdad was conquered by the Ottoman Empire, Suleiman the Magnificent ordered a dome be built over al-Gilani's mausoleum.
+In 1534 Baghdad was conquered by the Ottoman Empire.
+Its Sultan, Suleiman the Magnificent, ordered a dome be built over al-Gilani's mausoleum.

 The area was said to be established by Abbasid Caliph al-Mustazhir (1094-1118 CE) upon building one of the gates of Baghdad.
 Later during the reign of Abbasid Caliph al-Nasir in 1222, he built Bab al-Talsim in the area and renovated the area.
 This gate would be used by Ottoman Sultan Murad IV upon entering Baghdad in 1638.
 Bab al-Talsim would eventually be destroyed by Ottoman forces in 1917 just before the British Empire took over Iraq.